The 2025 CLRM Agenda

 • The Future of Technology in Construction Lending – This session, led by Bob Scales of CodeFi Solutions, explores emerging tech trends with insights from AI and quantum computing innovators.
 Hear key takeaways from his industry interviews and discover what’s next for construction lending.

-• The Lantern Network (Mentorship) – In this breakout, led by Tracy Davis, get to know more about Lantern Network’s mission, mentees, and how you can get involved.
+• The Lantern Network (Mentorship) – In this breakout, get to know more about Lantern Network’s mission, mentees, and how you can get involved.

 • Unlocking Insurance Savings Through Better Data – Explore how a data-driven approach led to a 40% reduction in insurance premiums.
 This session, led by Joni Ayala (Lockton Companies) and Tony Liou (Partner Energy), breaks down the model, key insights, and practical takeaways for lenders and risk managers looking to optimize insurance outcomes.